-The code should follow PEP-8 coding guidelines.
-It is recommended to format new code using black code formatter (though existing code is yet formatted).
+The code should follow PEP-8 coding guidelines and should be formatted using black code formatter (existing code code might need -S parameter).

-To check the code quality, you can use flake8, the recommended plugins are listed in requirements-test.txt.
+To check the code quality, you can use flake8, the recommended plugins are listed in requirements-lint.txt.